stefanmadalin95/terraform-upskill-program/modules/module-01-introduction-to-terraform/README.md

 # 🌱 Module 01: Introduction to Terraform

-Welcome to your first step in the **Terraform Upskill Program**! 🎉
-In this module, we’ll explore what Terraform is, why it matters, and how it fits into the world of Infrastructure as Code (IaC).
+Welcome to **Module 01**!
+In this module, you’ll explore what **Infrastructure as Code (IaC)** is, why it’s critical for data engineers, and how Terraform can make your infrastructure life easier.

 ---